egonw/metawinterschool-bigcat/metabolomics.md

 In the result table you see the values for r, the number of genes that meet your criterion, and n, the total number of genes in the Pathway.
 From these values a percentage and a z-score are calculated.
 Note how the Z-score and percentages are related for different pathways.

 ---
-Copyright (C) 2009 Kristina Hanspers, [source](http://developers.pathvisio.org/wiki/MetabolomicsTutorial).
+Copyright (C) 2009 Kristina Hanspers, 2018 Egon Willighagen, [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)